-Burnout looks completely different in 2021, thanks to the nightmare of 2020.
+Burnout looks completely different now...
 You’re not alone and it isn’t your imagination.
 And if you’re a sensitive creative, you might be feeling the brunt of it.
 Let’s talk about it, shall we?
 Plus, we’ll offer some tips to help you break out of and combat burnout before it takes over your days.

 What is burnout?

 Burnout might feel like it comes on suddenly, but it’s actually a silent predator that sneaks up on you over days, months, and years of overwork.
 One minute you’re saying yes enthusiastically to a project you are genuinely excited about.
 The next minute the project is consuming you and your time like a boa constrictor.
 Gulp, indeed.

 A lot of factors contribute to burnout—some you can control and others you can’t.
 The controllables?
 Your time and how you plan it through the week (check out our article on prioritizing self-care for helpful tips on this topic).
 The pressure you put on yourself is another thing you can control, using breathing techniques, stretching, and feel-good exercises.
 The uncontrollables?
 Well, in “normal” times, we would have pointed to sudden emergencies, sickness, and every day responsibilities we have to fit around all the work we do.
 We used to know exactly what it was to feel completely burned out.
 But we are no longer dealing with “normal” uncontrollables...